anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 "Classically, central banks hold reserves in case of emergencies, set interest rates, and allocate funds to stimulate or slow economies after disruptive events like panics or wars.
 The more recent role they have assumed is one of securing the entire financial system and influencing the economic trajectory of entire sovereign nations.
 This is the antithesis of democratic rule.
 Such a monetary oligarchy operates beyond democratic norms and limits." [^7]

 Nomi Prins' book tapped into the psyche of Wall Street, revealing how the very structure of the financial system hinged on traders flocking to the next big bet, regardless of the stakes.
-In addition, the _same_ people and families kept popping up, cycling through Wall Street and Washington.
+In addition, "the _same_ people and families kept popping up, cycling through Wall Street and Washington.
 They influenced the economy beneath them from their loftier heights of status, private money and public office, dismantling laws that stood in their way and finding loopholes through others.
 Private banks normalized market manipulation.
 Central banks made it an art form, with no limits." [^8]

 ### Money Supply Inflation